Intel Told Chinese Firms of Meltdown Flaws Before the US Government - Slashdot

 People tend to think of AMD as a close competitor but they aren't.
 Intel spends over double AMD's total revenue on R&D alone (~

 "insurmountable advantage"!
 Heard that before!
-(Score:4, Insightful)
+(Score:5, Insightful)

 Time and time again we've heard this argument that some incumbent has an "insurmountable advantage".
 Then what happens?
 Some competitor comes along and crushes the incumbent!